 This article appears in the print edition of frieze, May 2018, issue 195, with the title Chill Wave.

 Main image: Midori Takada, Through the Looking Glass, 2017 re-release of 1983 original.
 Courtesy: Palto Flats and WRWTFWW; artwork: Yoko Ochida

 Paul Rekret teaches political theory at Richmond, the American International University, London, UK.
-His latest book, Down with Childhood: Pop Music and the Crisis of Innocence was published by Repeater in 2017 and he produces the radio programme Beholder Halfway, which airs monthly on Resonance EXTRA.
+His latest book, Down with Childhood: Pop Music and the Crisis of Innocence was published by Repeater in 2017.

 First published in Issue 195